virg736/brute-force-exercice/README_EN.md

 - Create a SHA-256 hash to simulate a real password.
 - Use Hashcat to test and crack the password from the generated dictionary.

-##  Exercise Objective

-- Generate a personalized password list using the **CUPP** tool.
-- Create a SHA-256 hash to simulate a real password.
-- Use **Hashcat** to test and recover this password from the generated dictionary.

 ---

 ## 🛠️ Tools Used